Pence postpones Florida, Arizona campaign events amid increase in coronavirus cases there

 The White House Task Force gave its first briefing in two months Friday, where Pence was asked if he saw a correlation with the states seeing record spikes and the states that chose to reopen their economies early -- including Florida, Arizona and Texas.

-“I think there will be a temptation for people to look at these Sunbelt states that have been reopening and putting people back to work and suggest that the reopening has to do with what we’re seeing in the last week or so,” Pence said.
+“I think there will be a temptation for people to look at these Sun Belt states that have been reopening and putting people back to work and suggest that the reopening has to do with what we’re seeing in the last week or so,” Pence said.

 “But frankly, in the case of each of these states, they reopened, in some cases, almost two months ago.”